ShareScope

-ShareScope is a data analysis, portfolio management and charting software package developed by Ionic Information for private investors.
-March 2015 saw the launch of SharePad, a web-based alternative that can be used on tablets, Macs or Windows PC.
+ShareScope is an all-encompassing software package created by Ionic Information, which is particularly tailored for individual investors.
+It offers extensive data analysis, portfolio management, and charting capabilities.
+In March 2015, Ionic Information launched SharePad, a web-based platform that can be used on tablets, Macs, and Windows PCs.
+Both ShareScope and SharePad provide users daily updates from Alliance daily, guaranteeing that investors have prompt and pertinent information at their disposal.

 All products supply news from Alliance news.
 All versions of ShareScope/SharePad allow users to analyse the data using both fundamental analysis and technical analysis.

 Data sources

 SharePad and ShareScope provide data for: